navy religious program specialist - navy rp

 Religious Program Specialists assigned in the Hampton Roads, Virginia area gather to celebrate the 40th birthday of the RP rating.
 (Source: US Navy / PO1 Myers)

-Although, just like today’s RPs, the WWII Specialists “W”s did not serve as religious leaders during the war, though served anywhere under any conditions, including the battlefield.
+Just like today’s RPs, the WWII Specialists “Ws” did not serve as religious leaders during the war.
+However, they did serve anywhere under any conditions, including on the battlefield.

-In 1942, W. Everett Hendricks was the first sailor to enlist in the Navy as a Specialist “W”.
-Serving at Naval Training Station (NTC) Great Lakes, Illinois, the talented choir director and musician contributed significantly to the celebrated Great Lakes Bluejacket Choir.
+In 1942, W. Everett Hendricks was the first sailor to enlist in the Navy as a “W” Specialist.
+He served at the Naval Training Station (NTC) at Great Lakes, Illinois, and was a talented choir director and musician who contributed significantly to the celebrated Great Lakes Bluejacket Choir.

 Related ArticleAir Force Public Health (4E0X1): Career Details